 QTea | QT Gold Coast

 The Urban List has had the pleasure of the QT treatment, where we were quickly instructed to “forget any previous high tea experiences.”
 The quirky QT Gold Coast has always operated outside the box and their imaginative QTea at FIXX is no exception.
 When indulging in a QTea, your eyes will see one thing, but the taste will be something completely unexpected.
-Swapping sweet with savoury, like macaroons with the flavours of tomato and basil, éclairs that are filled with wild mushrooms and sun-blushed tomato mousse, or finger 'ham sandwiches' that are in fact sweet jelly-filled delights.
-Plus, fun treats like a bikini biscuit where biting into voluptuous boobies will bring tastes of tangy lemon shortbread with a lemonade icing; all paired with your choice of teas from T2.
+Swapping sweet with savoury, like macaroons with the flavours of tomato and basil, éclairs that are filled with wild mushrooms and sun-blushed tomato mousse, or finger 'ham sandwiches' that are in fact sweet jelly-filled delights all paired with your choice of teas and coffee.
+Or push the boat out with the addition of bubbles for a little extra cost.

 Where: QT Gold Coast, 7 Staghorn Avenue, Surfers Paradise